Fairtrade is a global movement with a strong and active presence in the UK, represented by the Fairtrade Foundation.

 The Fairtrade Foundation is an independent non-profit organisation that focuses on four key areas of work in the UK:

-- We provide independent certification of the trade chain for products and license use of the FAIRTRADE Mark
+- We license the use of the FAIRTRADE Mark in the UK

 - We help to grow demand for Fairtrade products and empower producers to sell to traders and retailers